hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/xo_transaction_family.rst

    according to the following rules:

    a.
 Player keys - If the player-1 key is null (the empty string), it
-      will be updated to key with which the transaciton was signed.
+      will be updated to key with which the transaction was signed.
 If the player-1 key is nonnull and the player-2 key is null, the player-2 will be updated to the signing key.
 Otherwise, the player keys will not be changed.